xarey0629/Introduction_to_Algorithms_3rd/README.md

-# This is my CPP practice to Introduction to Algorithms third edition.
+# My practice to *Introduction to Algorithms third edition*.